-While approximately three quarters of the people who take the TOC are successful, candidates have reported that taking the Test is challenging and that it takes a significant amount of time to collate the required documentation, complete the evidence of practice questionnaire and prepare for the interview.
+While approximately three quarters of the people who take the Test of Competence (TOC) are successful, candidates have said that it is challenging and that it takes a significant amount of time to collate the required documentation (e.g., complete the evidence of practice questionnaire) and prepare for the interview.
 We therefore encourage applicants to apply as soon as possible to allow us enough time to check the completeness of applications and to gain a place at the next available TOC interview date.

 You can find useful information and resources that will help you to pass the TOC here.

-The Test of Competence process is based on ensuring that you know and understand The Code.
-By demonstrating your understanding of the requirements in those documents, we can be sure that you will be able to practise safely in the UK.
+The TOC process is based on ensuring that you know and understand The Code.
+By demonstrating your understanding of the requirements in those documents, we can be sure that you meet the requirements to be able to practise safely in the UK.